 “The horns are similar to the structure of the horse’s hoof, turtleneck, and cockatoo bill.
 This can be related to the strength of these materials, although more research is needed in this field, ”says Tobin Hieronymus, a doctoral student in biological sciences and lead author of the study.

-Rhinos mammals: They have hair, and one-sided lungs, are definitely warm-blooded and produce milk to feed their babies produce They are members of the perisodactyla, the odd-toed ungulates sequence.
+Rhino mammals: They have hair, and one-sided lungs, are warm-blooded, and produce milk to feed their babies They are members of the perisodactyla, the odd-toed ungulates sequence.
 Their closest living relatives are tires and equids (horses, donkeys, zebras).

 Non-avian dinosaurs disappeared during the Cretaceous period some 65৫.5 million years ago, with land plants being a significant part of animals and sea life.
 The only dinosaur bird to survive.
 There are many of them, but the rhinoceros are not among them.